JuliaLang/julia/doc/src/manual/modules.md

 ## [Namespace management](@id namespace-management)

-Namespace management refers to the facilities the language offers for making symbols in a module available in other modules.
+Namespace management refers to the facilities the language offers for making names in a module available in other modules.
 We discuss the related concepts and functionality below in detail.

-### Qualified symbol names
+### Qualified names

-Identifiers for functions, variables and types in the global scope like `sin`, `ARGS`, and `UnitRange` always belong to a module, called the *parent module*, which can be found interactively with [`parentmodule`](@ref), for example
+Names for functions, variables and types in the global scope like `sin`, `ARGS`, and `UnitRange` always belong to a module, called the *parent module*, which can be found interactively with [`parentmodule`](@ref), for example